codecop/LCD-Numbers-Object-Calisthenics-Kata/Python/README.md

 So sometimes a single dot in a line will already violate the LoD.
 Finally it is very difficult to check for abbreviations, so rule #5 is not enforced.

-You can use `// NOPMD` comments and `@SuppressWarnings("PMD")` annotations to suppress false positives.
+You can use `# pylint: disable=<rule name>` comments to suppress false positives.
-I recommend using exact suppressions, e.g. `@SuppressWarnings("PMD.TooManyFields")` to skip issues because other issues at the same line will still be found.
+I recommend using this rarely.
 Use your good judgement.
 The goal of this exercise is to follow all nine rules, not to suppress them.

 ### License ###
 This work is licensed under a [New BSD License](http://opensource.org/licenses/bsd-license.php), see `license.txt` in repository.